 Lyndon Goodly, Chair

 Evaluates how the campus engages with companies, how the Office of Corporate Relations can best assist Illinois students, staff, and faculty in this engagement, and how the Office of Corporate Relations will support campus economic development efforts.

-The is charged with looking at four particular areas:
+The group is charged with looking at four particular areas:

 Responsibilities: What should be the responsibilities of OCR in fostering engagement with corporations and how would those relate to the responsibilities of departments, colleges and other units?